kristianmandrup/controll/README.md

         }
       end

-      def auth_error!
+      msg :auth_error! do
-        'Error while authenticating via ' + service_name + '.
-The service did not return valid data.'
+        "Error while authenticating via #{service_name}.
+The service did not return valid data." end
-      end

-      def auth_invalid!
+      msg :auth_invalid! do
         'Error while authenticating via {{full_route}}.
 The service returned invalid data for the user id.' end
     end

-    class NoticeMsg < Controll::Notify::Base
-      type :notice
+    handler :notice do
       # for :signed_in and :signed_out - defined in locale file under:

+      # notifiers:
       #   services:
       #     notice:
       #       signed_in:  'Your account has been created and you have been signed in!'
       #       signed_out: 'You have been signed out!'

-      def already_connected
+      msg :already_connected do
         'Your account at {{provider_name}} is already connected with this site.' end

-      def account_added
+      msg :account_added do
         'Your {{provider_name}} account has been added for signing in at this site.' end

-      def sign_in_success
+      msg :sign_in_success do
         'Signed in successfully via {{provider_name}}.'
       end
     end